How to attract birds to your garden

-Birds will visit your garden if there’s plenty of food available, so the first thing to do is get your seed and peanut feeders up and running.
-Then you need to work on providing natural food, cover and even nesting sites.
+Birds will visit your garden if there’s plenty of food available, so the first thing to do is get up some feeders.
+Then you need to provide natural food, cover and nesting sites.

 FOOD, A HOME AND SECURITY: The basics of life will bring the birds to your garden